bbycroft/llm-viz/README.md

 is, the network topology that's used in OpenAI's GPT-1, GPT-2 (and maybe GPT-3).

-The first network displayed with working weights is a tiny such network, which sorts a small list of the integers 0, 1, and 2.
-This is the demo example model from Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT) implementation.
+The first network displayed with working weights is a tiny such network, which sorts a small list of the letters A, B, and C. This is the demo example model from Andrej Karpathy's [minGPT](https://github.com/karpathy/minGPT) implementation.

 The renderer will support visualizing arbitrary sized networks, and works with the smaller gpt2